Embodyoga® for Disordered Eating

 Read Katherine's Embodyoga® Blog Post:

 Assisting Recovery from Eating Disorders:

 Yoga and Developmental Movement Patterns

 "Teaching Yoga with Awareness: Embodyoga®

 is available for sale.

-Katherine Tancredi, MA, e-ryt 500, teaches at Yoga Center Amherst and at Walden Behavioral Care, an Eating Disorders Recovery Care Center in Amherst, MA.
-This workshop is for yoga teachers, yoga teacher trainees and those interested in the use of yoga and embodiment practices for the treatment of disordered eating and body image issues.
+Katherine Tancredi, MA, E-RYT 500, YACEP teaches at Shraddha Yoga.
+These workshops are for yoga teachers, yoga teacher trainees, and individuals interested in the use of yoga and embodiment practices for the treatment of disordered eating and body image issues.

 "The yoga therapy components of this instruction and practice are based on my experience teaching at Walden Behavioral Care, and training with Embodyoga®, Body-Mind-Centering®, The Realization Process®, Trauma Sensitive Yoga and Eat, Breathe, Thrive and not derived from my status as an RYT ®with Yoga Alliance Registry."